CopperSpice API 1.8.1

 static

-Returns the current datetime, as reported by the system clock, in UTC.
+Returns a QDateTime based on the system clock, in UTC.

 See also